Gardening is an incredibly popular hobby, and it has bubbled over into small garden spaces, like balconies, small patios, and porches.

 For more details on garden planning, see my full blog called How to Plan & Design a Garden in 4 Simple Steps

-Become a student of your balcony gardening space and get acquainted with its growing conditions.
-The balcony’s environment will determine which plants will grow there.
+Become a student of your balcony gardening space and get acquainted with its growing conditions because the balcony’s environment will determine which plants will grow there.

 Answer these questions to narrow down the details about your unique space: